matlen67/ansluta-control/README.md

 # ansluta-control
-remote control Ikea Ansluta 2,4Ghz
+web-based Ikea Ansluta 2,4Ghz remote controller

 This project was created to control Ikea Omlopp/Utrusta lights by webbrowser or add it to a home automation system (FHEM)